skx/cpmulator/README.md

 </details>

-You can also launch a binary directly by specifying it's path upon the command-line, followed by any optional arguments:
+You can also launch a binary directly by specifying it's path upon the command-line, followed by any optional arguments that the binary accepts or requires:

 ```
 $ cpmulator /path/to/binary [optional-args]
 ```

+## Sample Binaries

-I've placed some games within the `dist/` directory, so you can launch them easily like so:
+I've placed some games within the `dist/` directory, to make it easier for you to get started:

 ```sh
 $ cd dist/